 This industry input is one of the reasons why we created the Systems Engineering and Management master’s degrees and certificate programs at The University of Texas at Dallas.

 Recent graduates and those with work experience can benefit from pursuing these degrees and certificates as earning these credentials can help students become better prepared to succeed in target industries including aerospace, defense and space systems, transportation systems, information and communications technology systems, information assurance and cybersecurity systems, healthcare systems; energy, environment and infrastructure systems; complex biological systems; and macro-economic and financial systems.

 As a joint program between the Erik Jonsson School of Engineering and Computer Science and the Naveen Jindal School of Management, SEM features both technical and human-centered courses.
 The curriculum provides students knowledge and skills to design, develop and manage complex projects requiring wide-ranging scientific and business competencies.
-The typical SEM student is a high performer with at least a BS in engineering, math, physics, chemistry, economics or finance.
+The typical SEM student is a high performer with at least a bachelor’s degree in engineering, math, physics, chemistry, economics or finance.

-Students can choose between a master’s degree earned the traditional way, during regular weekday classes, and one earned in an executive format, during classes on Fridays and Saturdays.
+Students can choose between a master’s degree earned the traditional way, during regular weekday classes, and one earned in an executive format, during classes on Friday evenings and Saturdays.
 A certificate in Systems Engineering or in Systems Management is yet another option for those seeking advanced training.